 Dullstroom weather · Trout conditions · Laverpa planning

-Use the weather to decide how to fish, what flies to pack, and whether your Dullstroom trout day is worth planning around — especially for Laverpa and technical dry-fly sessions.
+Use the weather to decide how to fish, what flies to pack and whether your Dullstroom trout day is worth planning around — especially for Laverpa and technical dry-fly sessions.

 The best Dullstroom weather for trout fishing is usually cool, stable and lightly overcast, with manageable wind and water that has not heated too much.
 Calm, bright, high-pressure days can be technical.
 Windy days are not always bad — a light ripple can hide leaders and push food into edges — but strong gusts make casting and dry-fly control much harder.